 This document sets out the main consequences of this commitment and the action to be taken in order to implement this Policy.

 Falkirk Caledonia Choir recognises that some of its members may say or do things which are unacceptable and incompatible with this Policy.
 Falkirk Caledonia Choir will do all it can to challenge such behaviour.
-In cases where intervention is possible a gentle approach will be adopted which aims to alter attitudes and behaviour while providing support where possible to the person affected by the conduct.
+In cases where intervention is necessary, a gentle approach will be adopted which aims to discuss attitudes and behaviour while providing support where possible to all persons affected by the conduct.

 Falkirk Caledonia Choir realises that a genuine commitment to equal opportunities must operate on all levels.